These 5 unusual items belong in your bathroom

 Admit it, you take your phone into the bathroom.
 Don't worry, you're not alone.
 Out of 1,000 people polled by MiMedia, 69 percent used their mobile phones in the bathroom.

 Think of how nice it would be to have a USB slot to charge your phone while you're in there.
 Pick up a plug adapter that has built-in USB ports.
-They don't take away from the outlets you already have, so you can still charge your toothbrush.
+They don't take away from the outlets ($38 at Swidget) you already have, so you can still charge your toothbrush.

 If you want something a little more permanent, you can purchase a wired wall outlet, like the eLine Outlet, that have USB ports built in.
 You can find them at your local home improvement store or on Amazon.
 These will take a little electrical work, so if you're not experienced, call a professional